DADi590/HAN-Toolbox/README.md

 Copied from the website where I first released the toolbox (PSX-Place): https://www.psx-place.com/resources/han-toolbox-unofficial.870/.

 **Note:** To see what the next version might have, see this link: https://github.com/DADi590/HAN-Toolbox-Unofficial/releases.
-I always write there what's coming and keep updating it, so I don't forget and others can possibly see and say something in case they don't agree or have a better idea.
+I always write there what's coming and I keep updating it, so I don't forget what needs to be done and others can possibly see and say something in case they don't agree or have a better idea.

 # Introduction